How to Boost VO2 Max in 5 Steps

 Related: What is RPE in Running?

-What are the benefits of improving your VO2 Max?
+What are the VO2 Max benefits?

 Improving your VO2 max is directly tied to your cardiovascular health.
 The benefits of improved heart health are increased lifespan, and a reduced risk for stroke, heart disease, diabetes, and cancer to name a few.